 - 1. An FPCA form, sent in the calendar year of an election, protects your ballot at the federal level in case of a recount.
 (A ballot that doesn't have a corresponding FPCA form may be subject to challenge in a close election). - 2.
 You will receive a ballot for every election in that calendar year, including primaries, special elections and runoff elections.
-(Many states require voters who wish to vote absentee to submit a form for every single election if using the regular state form).
+(Many states require voters who wish to vote absentee to send in a form for every single election).

 - 3. You can request your ballot be sent to you via email, fax or online instead of postal mail; - 4.
-Your state must send your ballot to you at least 45 days before the election; - 5.
+Your state must send out your ballot at least 45 days before the election; - 5.
 If you don't receive your ballot in time to send it in by the deadline, you can use the Federal Write-in Absentee Ballot (FWAB) to vote; - 6.
 Many states allow overseas voters additional time to submit their ballots and/or allow overseas voters to submit ballots via electronic means.